RedVoxInc/redvox-python-sdk/README.md

 This repository contains code for reading and working with the RedVox API 900 data format.

-See: https://bitbucket.org/redvoxhi/redvox-api900-python-reader/src/master/docs/v2.7.1/redvox-api900-docs.md for SDK documentation.
+See: https://bitbucket.org/redvoxhi/redvox-api900-python-reader/src/master/docs/v2.9.2/redvox-api900-docs.md for SDK documentation.

 ![Bitbucket Pipelines branch](https://img.shields.io/bitbucket/pipelines/redvoxhi/redvox-api900-python-reader/master)

 ## Changelog

+### 2.9.2 (2020-06-11)

+* Update dependencies (now dataclasses will only be pulled in on Python 3.6)
+* Add version information to CLI

 ### 2.9.1 (2020-06-05)